laym0n/vr/README.md

 ### Solution Architect
 Designs the system’s architecture for scalability and availability.
 Primarily uses the service for managing API traffic with a focus on high performance.

+#### Pain
+* performance concerns of the service
+* scalability and maintainability of the service

 ---

 ### Developer
 Integrates the consumer system with the API Gateway.
 Uses the Gateway to validate requests against predefined API schemas.

+#### Pain
+* manual API documentation
+* need detailed, up-to-date API documentation

 ---

 ### System Analyst
 Ensures the services meet business and technical requirements.
 The automatic API generation feature reduces time spent maintaining documentation and ensures consistency.

+#### Pain
+* need detailed, up-to-date API documentation
+* understanding request validations and error handling of the service

 ----
 ## Data Glossary